What are the responsibilities and job description for the District Services Technician position at PARKER WATER & SANITATION DISTRICT?

 -

-District Services Technician I – Zero to five years’ experience in grounds and general facilities maintenance; and operation and maintenance of fleet vehicles and light-to-heavy motorized equipment.
-Must have, or obtain within one year of hire, a valid Colorado Class A CDL and airbrake restriction removed.
+District Services Technician I – Zero to 2 years of experience in grounds and general facilities maintenance; and operation and maintenance of light-to-heavy motorized equipment.

 -

-District Services Technician II – Minimum six years’ experience in grounds and general facilities maintenance; and operation and maintenance of fleet vehicles and light-to-heavy motorized equipment.
-Must be qualified on all District Services equipment within two months of hire.
-Must have a valid Colorado Class A CDL with airbrake restriction removed within two months of hire.
+District Services Technician II – 2-5 years of experience in grounds and general facilities maintenance; and operation and maintenance of vehicles and light-to-heavy motorized equipment.
+Must have a valid Colorado Class A CDL

 -